partrickJhonson/beef/BeEF-and-Backtrack-5.md

 If you're running Backtrack5-r1, then we recommend you to update to release2, following this official guide written by muts and the other folks of OffensiveSecurity: http://www.backtrack-linux.org/backtrack/upgrading-to-backtrack-5-r2/

-You may also want to update BeEF to the latest alpha edition (the deb package doesn't contain .git files, so you can't do a git pull).
+You also want (and need) to update BeEF to the latest alpha edition (the deb package doesn't contain .git files, so you can't do a git pull).

             root@bt:~# rm -rf /pentest/web/beef && git clone https://github.com/beefproject/beef.git /pentest/web/beef